rschuetzler/datacom-labs/Exercise 3 - Subnetting/3-Subnetting-Submission.md

 9\) Ping google.com.
 Paste the output in a screenshot.
 What does the output tell you?

 10\) What parts of this exercise was most confusing?
 This could be a concept that was not explained clearly, a command that did not work as you expected, or anything else that you think could be improved.

+11\) What error message did you receive in response to your `ping 192.1268.100.24` when Bob and Alice were on different subnets, and you had deleted the default route?
+Briefly explain what this error means.